Skip to main content

 This diagram summarizes the transaction process:

-A more detailed diagram of Etherlink architecture, showing the flow of transactions and blueprints
+A more detailed diagram of Etherlink architecture, showing the flow of transactions and blocks

 Delayed inbox transaction processing